bkwsuper24/Brian_Wang_Projects/hw2/README.md

 - My code for problem 3 is in llistdbl.cpp and llistdbl.h
 - My code for problem 4 is in alistint.cpp and alistint.h
 - My code for problem 5 is in stackdbl.cpp and stackdbl.h
+- My code for problem 7 is in postfix.cpp
-- I have a tests folder that contains tests for problems 3,4,5
+- I have a tests folder that contains tests for problems 3,4,5, 7

 Running the Programs